 The MAK is also its own work of art.
 Heinrich von Ferstel designed the museum building, which opened in 1871.
 (He also designed the main University of Vienna building, the Votivkirche, and Palais Ferstel.)

-Just beyond the entrance is a beautiful pillared atrium that you could just gaze at for a while and feel you already got your money’s worth.
-The ceilings are covered in gorgeous neo-renaissance designs and motifs.
+Just beyond the entrance, for example, is a beautiful pillared atrium that you could just gaze at for a while and feel you already got your money’s worth.
+Gorgeous neo-renaissance designs and motifs cover the ceilings.
 So just lie back and think of…Italy.